adityapn/thrift-example/readme.txt

 First create hello.thrift with request structure and functions

-Then Generate the libs for language (in case python) thrift -r --gen py hello.thrift
+Then Generate the libs for language (in case of python) thrift -r --gen py hello.thrift
 ==========================================================